Raicuparta/ow-spawn-points/README.md

 # Spawn Points Teleport

+## ⚠️ Unfortunately this does not work on the Steam version of the game, only Epic version is supported.

 Outer Wilds mod for teleporting to spawn points.

 Install the mod with the [Outer Wilds Mod Manager](https://outerwildsmods.com/mod-manager/).
 After installing, you should see a new entry in the pause menu ("Teleport to...").
 Select the destination from the list.